rvong65/AMANDA/README.md

-# MedicalAssistant
+# A.M.A.N.D.A

-Couple things to note:
+## About the project

-* Ctrl + F5 if browser is not updating render
+(Image of final product frontpage)

-* Django Rest Framework is infuriating
+A.M.A.N.D.A is a trained medical assistant to detect medical diseases and provide treatments.
+More specifically, it can detect cellulitis and different degrees of burns.

-* **REQUIRED FOR WORKING ON WEBSITE**
+## Built With
-  * In Website folder, pip install django djangorestframework
+* Django Rest Framework
-  * In Website/frontend folder, npm update
+* React.js

-farzaanwawawawaw
+## Installation